Benjamin Mays: Sites and honors

-In his home state of South Carolina he was inducted into the South Carolina Hall of Fame in 1984.
+In his home state of South Carolina a portrait of Mays, painted by artist Larry Francis Lebby, was placed in the gallery of the South Carolina House chambers in 1981.
+Mays was inducted into the South Carolina Hall of Fame in 1984.
 His childhood home was relocated from Epworth to Greenwood, SC and is listed as a State Historic Site by the government of South Carolina, being referred to as an "education icon" by the South Carolina Radio Network in 2011.
 Upon his death Mays was designated Phi Beta Kappa, Delta Sigma Rho, Delta Theta Chi, Omega Psi Phi.

 Nationally, he was awarded the Spingarn Medal from the National Association for the Advancement of Colored People in 1982.
 He was elected to the Schomburg Honor Roll of Race Relations along with "only a dozen major leaders to be so honored."
 In 2011, Williams College in Williamstown, Massachusetts, introduced the Mellon Mays Undergraduate Fellowship at Williams College.
 The National School Boards Association created the Benjamin Elijah Mays Lifetime Achievement Award for "an individual who—during his or her lifetime—has demonstrated a longstanding commitment to the educational needs of urban school children through his or her service as a local school board member."
 Due to his stature in academia he was frequently awarded honorary degrees from universities.
 He was awarded 40 of them during his lifetime and as of February 2018, he has received 56 honorary degrees.

 Bates College's highest alumni distinction is known as the Benjamin E. Mays Medal and is reserved for "the alumna or alumnus who has performed distinguished service to the larger (worldwide) community and been deemed a graduate of outstanding accomplishment."
 The inaugural winner was Mays himself.
 The college established the Benjamin E. Mays Distinguished Professorship in 1985.

 Mays has been the subject or inspiration of memorials, and the eponym of hundreds of buildings, schools, streets, halls, awards, grants, scholarships, fellowships, and statues.
 Although he through his life had been appreciative of all of them, he "[was] reported to have said he was moved most deeply when a small black church in Ninety Six, South Carolina, renamed itself Mays United Methodist Church.
 There are numerous memorials to Mays in the United States, including: